Weak Degeneracy of Planar Graphs: Introduction

 While the false part of the above ``Lemma'' may seem plausible at first glance, here is a simple counterexample.
 Suppose $G \cong K_2$ is a single edge $uw$, and let $f \defeq (u \mapsto 1, w \mapsto 0)$, $f' \defeq (u \mapsto 1, w \mapsto 1)$.
 Consider the sequence of operations $\delsave(u,w)$, $\del(w)$.
 The operation $\delsave(G,f,u,w)$ removes $u$ from $G$ and, since $f(u) > f(w)$, it does not alter the value of the function at $w$.
 On the other hand, we have $f'(u) = f'(w)$, so the operation $\delsave(G, f',u,w)$ brings the value at $w$ to $0$.
 Thus, when $w$ is deleted, the value at $w$ is $0$ in both cases, even though $f'(w) > f(w)$.
 This failure of monotonicity makes it difficult to implement in the weak degeneracy setting the idea of ``reserving'' colors for future use, which is common in graph coloring arguments.

 Nevertheless, we were able to find a different approach.
 It is still inductive and greatly inspired by Thomassen's argument.
 Even more precisely, the form of the inductive statement is adapted from \cite[Theorem 6]{DLM} by Dvo\v{r}\'ak, Lidick\'y, and Mohar.
-That being said, we should emphasize that our proof is not directly analogous to the argument in \cite{DLM}, which requires a coordinated choice of colors for certain vertices (see \cite[p.~59, (X4b)]{DLM}), a step that has no counterpart in the weak degeneracy setting.
-Instead we rely on a detailed understanding of the local structure of a purported minimal counterexample.
-Indeed, the bulk of our proof comprises a series of local reducible configurations that we show may not appear in such a counterexample.
-The resulting argument is considerably more complex than the false one given in \cite{WD} (as well as Thomassen's $5$-list-colorability proof), but we feel it sheds new light on the nature of planar graph coloring and expect some of its ideas to find further applications, since the tools we employ are of necessity very flexible.
+That being said, we should emphasize that our proof is not directly analogous to the argument in \cite{DLM}, which requires a coordinated choice of colors for certain vertices (see \cite[p.~59, (X4b)]{DLM}), a step that in general has no counterpart in the weak degeneracy setting.
+Nevertheless, after having established local structure of a purported minimal counterexample, a careful choice of deletion operations achieves the same effect.
+The bulk of our proof comprises a series of local reducible configurations that we show may not appear in such a counterexample.

+Although weak degeneracy has only been introduced relatively recently, it has already attracted considerable attention from researchers in graph coloring theory.
+In particular, it has been applied to studying planar graphs with restricted structure \cite{Planar1,Planar2,Planar3,Embedded2,Embedded3}, graphs embeddable in surfaces other than the plane \cite{Embedded1,Embedded2,Embedded3}, and other graph coloring variants \cite{Extra1,Extra2,Extra3}.
+We feel that our proof of Theorem~\ref{thm:main} sheds new light on the nature of planar graph coloring and expect some of its ideas to find further applications, especially since the tools we employ are of necessity very flexible.